-Clearly, this paper has its own limitations.
-First, our measure of historical state capacity may itself be endogenous.
-While we do corroborate our findings with additional measures of geographic remoteness, railway density, and the location of former slave communities, it is possible that local state capacity in 1920 was itself affected by slavery and racial politics (e.g., see Suryanarayan and White, 2019).
-Second, and related, our data do not allow us to explain how historical levels of state capacity persisted over time or to identify all the ways in which it affected racial demography patterns-a number of different mechanisms are likely to be simultaneously at play.24 Nonetheless, these limitations do not challenge our main argument regarding the pervasive endogeneity and multicausality of ethnic demography and public outcomes.
+Our paper is not without limitations.
+First, our measure of past state capacity may itself be endogenous.
+While we do corroborate our findings with additional measures of geographic remoteness, railway density, and the location of former slave communities, it is possible that local state capacity in 1920 was itself affected by racial politics (e.g., see Suryanarayan and White, 2019).
+Second, and related, our data do not allow us to explain how past levels of state capacity persisted over time or to identify all the ways in which it affected racial demography patterns-a number of different mechanisms are likely to be simultaneously at play.25 Nonetheless, these limitations do not challenge our main argument regarding the biased distribution of ethnic groups across space, and the resulting pervasive endogeneity of ethnic demography and public outcomes.

 One particularly consequential mechanism that may be explored in future research is endogenous administrative boundary changes.
 As a result of both federal reforms and local democratic initiatives, the number of municipalities in Brazil has increased from 642 in 1872 to 5,565 in 2010.
 Our preliminary evidence indicates that when new administrative boundaries are created, the "offspring" municipalities tend to be more racially homogeneous than the "parent" ones (not shown).
-Regardless of whether these effects are deliberate or unintended, they may help elucidate why the newly created, more homogeneous Afro-descendant areas remain disadvantaged relative to more diverse ones.
+Regardless of whether these effects are unintended or deliberate, they may help elucidate why the newly created, more homogeneous Afro-descendant areas remain disadvantaged relative to more diverse ones.

-24As discussed above, there are numerous ways in which greater capacity may have perpetuated and even exacerbated initial disparities (through prohibitively high taxes, land regulation, subsidized immigration, etc.) that disproportionately affect one group because of its compositional characteristics.
+25As discussed above, there are numerous ways in which greater capacity may have perpetuated and even exacerbated initial disparities (through prohibitively high taxes, land regulation, designation of protected areas, discouraged or subsidized immigration, etc.) that disproportionately affect one group.